-Novice photographers are just starting out and gaining experience as wedding photographers.
-They are likely portrait or other experienced photographers seeking to get started in the wedding industry who may also work other full time jobs.
-Novice photographers generally start out by second shooting or assisting professional wedding photographers to get their feet wet and learn the ins and outs of wedding photography before confidently shooting weddings on their own.
+Novice photographers are new to the field of wedding photography and are still gaining experience.
+They are often portrait or other experienced photographers who are looking to break into the wedding industry.
+They may also have full-time jobs outside of photography.
+Novice photographers typically start by second-shooting or assisting professional wedding photographers in order to learn the ropes and gain confidence before shooting weddings on their own.

 Novice and beginner photographers can cost from $1000-$3000 for an 8 hour wedding day.

-Experienced photographers are photographers who have been photographing weddings for several years and sometimes also work full time jobs in addition to growing wedding photography studios.
-They are competent photographers who know what they’re doing but may also second shoot to increase their business income while keeping their workloads light in order to balance their business with their full time jobs.
+Experienced photographers are those who have been taking wedding photos for several years and may also have full-time jobs in addition to running wedding photography studios.
+They are skilled photographers who know their craft and may also second shoot to increase their business income while keeping their workload light in order to balance their business with their full-time jobs.